partiql/partiql-lang-kotlin/docs/wiki/documentation/Functions.md

 ### ABS -- since v0.10.0

-Returns the absolute value of the given number.
+Returns the absolute value of the given number or of the given datetime interval.

 Note that abs(n) will throw an EVALUATOR_INTEGER_OVERFLOW when n is both of type `INT` and n = `INT.MIN_VALUE`.